ncbi/robotframework-pageobjects/README.md

     Library  pubmed.PubmedArticlePage

     *** Test Cases ***
-    When a user searches Google for a term, the first result page's body should contain the search term Open Pubmed
+    When a user searches Pubmed for a term, the first result page's body should contain the search term Open Pubmed
         Search For  cat
         Click Result On Pubmed Docsum Page  1